Makster04/All_Machine_Learning/Four_Classes_Scikit.md

 - ```KMeans``` is an estimator, a transformer, a predictor, and a model.

 - ```PCA``` is an estimator, a transformer, and a model BUT NOT a predictor.

+### Confused about these classes?

+**Standard Scaler**
+- A Standard Scaler is a technique used to standardize or scale your features (input data) to make them have zero mean and unit variance.
+- The idea is to transform your data so that each feature has a similar scale and the model can perform better, especially for algorithms sensitive to feature scaling (like linear models, SVM, or KNN).

+**PCA (Principal Component Analysis)**
+- Dimensionality reduction technique used to reduce the number of variables in a dataset while retaining as much of the original variability (or information) as possible.
+- This is often used when dealing with high-dimensional data to make it more manageable, easier to visualize, and often helps with improving performance in machine learning tasks.

+**K-Means (K-Means Clustering)**
+- An unsupervised machine learning algorithm used for clustering *(cluster refers to a group of data points that are similar to each other based on some measure of similarity or distance.)*
+- The goal of K-Means is to divide a set of data points into 𝐾 clusters based on their similarity.

+**Linear Reggression**
+- One of the most basic and widely used supervised machine learning algorithms.
+- It models the relationship between a dependent variable *(also called the target variable, 𝑦)* and one or more independent variables *(also called features or predictors, 𝑋)* by fitting a linear equation to the observed data.